suma12/asterix/README.md

 Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA  02110-1301  USA

 -------------------------------------------------------------------------------
-Last update : asterix 0.3dev (March 2016)
+Last update : asterix 0.3 (November 2017)
 -------------------------------------------------------------------------------

 asterix is a framework for communication with smartcards based on pyscard